bbfox0703/AchievoLab/README.md

 - Can launches games through GUI by right click popup menu.
 - Also can launch game from this UI by right click menu.

+## Program list
+1. ./AnASM/AnASM.exe: primary GUI interface.
+2. ./RunGame/RunGame.exe: called by AnASM.exe when double click on a game title image.
+3. ./MyOwnGames/MyOwnGames.exe: This tool is designed to get your Steam account owned game data by Steam Web API.

+## To use MyOwnGames
+1. Need a Steam API key.
+(Apply API key here)[https://steamcommunity.com/dev/apikey].
+Please note API key is very important to your Steam account.
+Don't share it to anyone.
+2. Need your SteamID64 number: Several ways to get this.
+If you did not customize your Steam personal page URL end with ...profiles/7656119xxxxxxxx.
+Where 7656119xxxxxxxx is your SteamID64 number.
+Or you can get it from SteamDB after link logon info with Steam.
+This tool save your game list data and will be used for main program AnSAM.

 ## To Compile
 1. Install the [.NET 8 SDK](https://dotnet.microsoft.com/download).
 2. Open solution from VS2022 and comiple, or: